 What kind of security do I need to provide for the loan?

-While the banks and non-banks remain in control of their own lending decisions and may have their own requirements, there is no Government expectation or requirement that the lending requires a general security agreement or personal guarantee.
+While the banks, non-banks and non-deposit taking lenders remain in control of their own lending decisions and may have their own requirements, there is no Government expectation or requirement that the lending requires a general security agreement or personal guarantee.

 If the Government is guaranteeing the loan, why do I need to provide security?

-The banks and non-banks make their own lending decisions, including their own lending requirements, which may include security or a guarantee.
+The banks, non-banks and non-deposit taking lenders make their own lending decisions, including their own lending requirements, which may include security or a guarantee.
 The Government guarantee only applies to 80% of any shortfall on a defaulted scheme loan if the debt is not repaid as required.

 If my business defaults on a scheme loan, what happens?